jxu0510/ac215_closedai/README.md

 ## Milestone 5

 In Milestone 5, we deployed the application to a Kubernetes cluster, demonstrating scalability by manually adjusting load levels.
 We wrote Ansible playbooks to automate the provisioning and deployment of both the Kubernetes cluster and the application.
-A CI/CD pipeline was implemented using GitHub Actions to automate testing, integration, and deployment, ensuring about 70% test coverage and documenting untested modules.
+A CI/CD pipeline was implemented using GitHub Actions to automate testing, integration, and deployment, ensuring 78% test coverage.
 Finally, we integrated a production-ready ML workflow with automated data preprocessing and model deploying.

+Due to the integration with Google Cloud Platform services, certain parts of our codebase cannot be fully tested in a traditional development environment.
+Specifically, the Retrieval-Augmented Generation (RAG) pipeline, which relies on direct interactions with Google Cloud resources, falls outside the scope of our standard testing procedures.
+This limitation arises because the RAG pipeline requires live cloud resources, which are not replicable in local or simulated testing environments.
+As a result, any components that depend on Google Cloud services must be tested in a live cloud environment to ensure functionality and performance accuracy.

 #### Project Organization